ilhamards/chirps/README.md

 - Copy `.env.example` file and rename it to `.env.local`

-> NOTE: Update environment based on your need (check docker-compose or use your local environment)
+> NOTE: Update environment based on your need (check docker-compose or use your local tools)

 - For development run `pnpm run dev` from root project